Math Placement Assessment FAQs

 Do I need to install any software or plug-ins prior to taking the ALEKS Assessment?

-No. There are no required plug-ins or applets with your use of ALEKS.
-As long as you have access to the internet and are using an updated browser, you should not experience difficulties in taking your Placement Assessment.
-For a list of preferred browsers, please review the ALEKS system requirements on their support site: http://www.aleks.com/support/system_requirements
+No. There are no required plug-ins or applets.
+As long as you have internet access and are using an updated browser, you should not have problems taking your Placement Assessment.
+For a list of preferred browsers, please review the ALEKS system requirements on their support site.

 What topics are covered during the ALEKS Assessment?

-ALEKS is an online, adaptive system that covers a broad spectrum of mathematics topics.
-The length of the Placement Assessment will vary, but can be up to 30 questions.
-You will see some, but not all, of the math you have learned in high school.
-It is a Placement Assessment, not a preview of math courses at DBU.
-It is designed to identify if you are prepared for a particular course.
-After you take your first Placement Assessment, you will have the opportunity to review and master additional topics to reassess and improve your placement.
+ALEKS is an online, adaptive system that covers a broad range of math topics.
+The Placement Assessment can be up to 30 questions.
+You will see some, but not all, of the math you learned in high school.
+This is a Placement Assessment, not a preview of math courses at DBU.
+It is designed to identify whether you are prepared for a particular course.
+After your first Placement Assessment, you will have the opportunity to review and master additional topics so you can reassess and improve your placement.

 Topics covered: